Blog

 3.50 Carat Diamond on Finger

-If your finger size is 6.5, a 3.50-carat diamond with a round cut will take up 57.3% of your finger’s width.
-That’s because it’s 9.75mm in diameter.
+A 3.50-carat diamond with a round cut will take up 57.3% of the finger width of a size 6.5, and is 9.75mm in diameter.

 Some diamond jewelry experts say that for a diamond to be in perfect proportion to your finger, it has to be half its width.
 If you want this, a 3.50-carat diamond will look best on a size 6.
 However, if you don’t mind the diamond taking up more than half of your finger’s width, many 3.50-carat diamond engagement rings would fit your hand beautifully.